Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 3. Google Calendar & Email

+Once you link your Google calendar, then you'll truly have a welcome apprentice.
 You can have Alexa add and/or say your events, schedule, forthcoming plans, and more.
 It's an essential business tool that expands the usefulness of the Echo.

 2. 360* Bluetooth Speaker

-I give credit to the design of the Echo speaker for it's brilliant hardware/software that's able to pick things up from any direction through its "seven internal microphones".
+I've always had problems communicating with the digital assistants above but rarely with Alexa.
+I give credit to the design of the Echo speaker for its brilliant hardware/software that's able to pick things up from any direction through its "seven internal microphones."

 1. Bing Search Engine

-To me that's an unfair analysis because there's much more this device can do that Siri cannot.
+In the end, the Amazon Echo has been categorized as a speaker with Siri like capabilities.
+To me, that's an unfair analysis because there's much more this device can do that Siri cannot.

 The Echo provides Wikipedia entries, quick math calculations, conversions, measurements, spelling corrections, and other intelligent answers similar to Apple's assistant, but it's still criticized for not being as brilliant as other voice assistants.